 The full document includes more details on each skill, including the OFO code, description, minimum qualification required and the local statutory professional body.

-This is the first list published since 2014, according to Xpatweb’s immigration manager Moeketsi Seboko, who spoke to BusinessTech recently.
+The government continuously updates the critical skills list, which was published in 2022 for the first time since 2014, according to Xpatweb’s immigration manager Moeketsi Seboko, who spoke to BusinessTech.

 “Foreign nationals may now establish whether their profession is in demand in South Africa and may be eligible to commence a career path in the country provided they fulfil the Act’s criteria,” he explained.